Eigenspectrum Analysis of Neural Networks without Aspect Ratio Bias: Empirical Results

 \subsection{Improving Image Classification with \ourmethod}

 In this subsection, we compare \ourmethod to \TB on image classification tasks.
 As we mentioned, \TB is a layer-wise learning rate assignment method using HT metrics.
 In Figure \ref{fig: imgcls_main_resnet_vgg_cifar100}, we report the evaluation results of training the ResNet and VGG series models under different optimizing settings.
-Again, we compare \TB with or without \ourmethod. ``Ours'' means replacing the weight analysis method previously employed in the \TB with \ourmethod.
+Again, we compare \TB with or without \ourmethod. ``Ours'' means replacing the method to measure heavytailness previously employed in the \TB with \ourmethod.

-An important configuration when using the \TB method is the exclusion of certain layers from the learning rate assignment process.
-Instead of receiving layer-wise learning rate adjustments, these layers are assigned a global learning rate that decays according to cosine annealing.
+An important configuration used in the \TB method is the exclusion of certain layers from the learning rate assignment process.
+Instead of receiving layer-wise learning rate adjustments as in \TB, these layers are assigned a global learning rate that decays following the cosine annealing schedule.
 These excluded layers have ``tall-and-skinny matrices,'' which are matrices with a large aspect ratio and a relatively small number of eigenvalues.
-For example, the final layer of the ResNet 18 model has dimensions of $512 \times 100$, resulting in an aspect ratio of $512/100$.
+For example, the final layer of the ResNet 18 model has dimensions of $512 \times 100$, resulting in a large aspect ratio of $512/100=5.12$.
 This kind of extreme size makes it difficult for previous methods to accurately estimate the heavytailness of the ESDs.
 This issue further exacerbates the inability of the previous \TB method to accurately allocate per-layer learning rates, resulting in certain layers remaining at either excessively high or extremely low learning rates.
 We illustrate this phenomenon in more detail in Figure~\ref{fig:alpha_lr_change_byepochs_acrosslayers} of Appendix \ref{appendix:more_results}.
 Consequently, this imbalance leads to suboptimal model performance after training.